-Figma uses domains to recognize how people can join the organization.
-If you have a email address that matches a domain in the organization, you'll join as a member.
-If you don't, you'll join as a guest.
+Figma uses email domain to determine who can join an organization.
+If you have a work email—an address that matches an organization domain—you'll join as a member.

 Organization admins choose how members can log into the organization.
 There are three methods available.

 Click Continue with Google to log in using Google Single Sign On (SSO)